-2. If applicable, you should test the hole lock mechanism before installing the sensor.
+If applicable, you should test the hole lock mechanism before installing the sensor.
 For safety reasons, the hole lock is normally supplied with the arm extended.

-To test the mechanism, connect the signal cable to a surface Control Unit and Holelock Control Unit, and attempt to retract the hole lock arm (see Section 2.5, page 19.)
+To test the mechanism, connect the signal cable to a breakout box and Hole-lock Control Unit and attempt to retract the hole lock arm (see Section 3.4 on page 17).
 If this fails, you should contact Güralp Systems.
 Extend the arm once more.

-3. Fix the main lifting cable to the shackle on top of the strain relief mechanism, and run the signal cable through the mechanism using the built-in clamps (without tightening them.)
-Do not allow the signal cable to bear any of the sensor's weight.
+3. If your system does not have a separate surge-suppressor sonde, fix the main lifting cable to the shackle on top of the strain relief mechanism and run the signal cable through the mechanism using the built-in clamps (without tightening them).
+Otherwise, fix the main lifting cable to the shackle on top of the surge-suppressor sonde.

+Caution: Do not allow the signal cable or the surge suppressor cable to bear any of the sensor's weight.